Atlanta Dream: The Angel McCoughtry Era (2008–2019)

-Rebranding and Turmoil (2020-2021)
+Rebranding and Turmoil (2020–2021)

 On October 18, 2019, the Dream unveiled an updated logo and color scheme, the first change to their branding since the team's inception in 2008.

-Star Angel McCoughtry announced that she wasn't going to return to the Dream in the 2020 season - choosing to sign with the Las Vegas Aces.
+Star Angel McCoughtry announced that she wasn't going to return to the Dream in the 2020 season – choosing to sign with the Las Vegas Aces.
 This began the transformation of the new look Dream.
-Tiffany Hayes and Renee Montgomery announced that they would be sitting out the "bubble" season - leaving Elizabeth Williams as the only starter coming back from the last two seasons.
-The Dream selected young star guard Chennedy Carter in the 2020 WNBA Draft to start the rebuild.
+Tiffany Hayes and Renee Montgomery announced that they would be sitting out the "bubble" season, leaving Elizabeth Williams as the only starter coming back from the last two seasons.
+The Dream selected young star guard Chennedy Carter in the 2020 WNBA draft to start the rebuild.

 The Dream played slightly better in 2020 compared to 2019, but still missed the playoffs with a 7-15 record and were the third worst team in the league.
-Shortly after the George Floyd protests began, the WNBA and player's union decided to put Black Lives Matter and Say Her Name slogans on warmup gear and opening weekend uniforms.
+Shortly after the George Floyd protests began, the WNBA and players' union decided to put Black Lives Matter and Say Her Name slogans on warmup gear and opening weekend uniforms.
 By then, team owner Kelly Loeffler was a Republican U.S. Senator, and she criticized the league's support for Black Lives Matter.
-At the next game, Dream players wore black T-shirts with the slogan "VOTE WARNOCK", endorsing her election opponent Raphael Warnock, an African-American pastor who then defeated Loeffler.
-The player's union then demanded that Loeffler sell her stake in the team.
+At the next game, Dream players wore black T-shirts with the slogan "VOTE WARNOCK," endorsing her election opponent Raphael Warnock, an African-American pastor who then defeated Loeffler.
+The players' union then demanded that Loeffler sell her stake in the team.
 A three-member investor group, including former Atlanta Dream guard Renee Montgomery, were approved to purchase the team in February 2021.

 Collen seemed excited for the upcoming 2021, but left the Dream to go to Baylor about a week before the season began.
-The Dream promoted Mike Petersen to interim head coach, but he stepped down on July 24 due to health reasons.
+The Dream promoted Mike Petersen to interim head coach, but he stepped down on July 24 for health reasons.
 Darius Taylor took over as interim coach through the end of the regular season.

 Coaching changes weren't the only issue the Dream faced.
 Chennedy Carter was suspended on July 5, 2021, due to conduct detrimental to the team and never played again.
 The Dream's season once again put them at the bottom of the standings and missed the playoffs again.
-They went 8-24 during the year.
+They went 8–24 during the year.
 Following the season, it was announced that Courtney Williams and Crystal Bradford would not be re-signed due to their roles in an altercation off the court.
 The league announced that they would be suspended for a couple games in the 2022 season.

 The Dream and Carter could not work out their differences from the following season, and on February 5, 2022, the Dream traded her to the Los Angeles Sparks in exchange for Erica Wheeler and some draft picks.